reaper699/lisk-docs/PrereqSetup.md

 This tutorial describes how to prepare your operating system for Lisk.

-## 1. Confirm your operating system is supported.
+## 1. Confirm your operating system is supported

 The following operating systems and architectures are supported: